Essential for Living: A Journey to Life Skills

 Skills within Essential for Living do not require response generalization or derived relations for children or adults to achieve safe, effective, and high-quality participation in family, school, and community living.
 In addition, skills within Essential for Living often inform the appropriate setting for instruction, by specifying the context in which these skills will be required in everyday living.

-Unlike other life skills curricula (cf. Killion, 2003 [The Functional Independence Skills Handbook —FISH]; Partington & Mueller, 2012 [The Assessment of Functional Living Skills — AFLS]), Essential for Living emphasizes communication and pragmatic language skills and is especially designed for learners with limited or no spoken-word repertoires.
-A substantial portion of the instrument is devoted to helping users determine if a non-verbal or minimally-verbal child or an adult needs an alternative method of speaking, which methods would be consistent with his sensory, skill, and behavioral repertoires, which methods would be continuously available to him, which methods would permit him to effortlessly ‘say’ what he wants and needs to say, and which methods are more likely than others to last a lifetime.
+Unlike other life skills curricula (cf. Killion, 2003 [The Functional Independence Skills Handbook — FISH]; Partington & Mueller, 2012 [The Assessment of Functional Living Skills — AFLS]), Essential for Living emphasizes communication and pragmatic language skills andis especially designed for learners with limited or no spoken-word repertoires.
+A substantial portion of the instrument is devoted to helping users determine if a non-verbal or minimally-verbal child or an adult needs an alternative method of speaking, which methods would be consistent with his sensory, skill, and behavioral repertoires, which methods would be Continuously Available to him, which methods would permit him to Frequently and Effortlessly ‘say’ what he wants and needs to say, and which methods are more likely than others to last a lifetime.

 Essential for Living emphasizes interactions and discriminations that tend to occur in concrete situations.
 Many children and adults with moderate-to-severe disabilities can learn to perform specific skills in these situations fluently, even beyond performance levels typically exhibited by persons without disabilities (Lindsley, 1964; Sacks, 1970, 1985; Gold, 1978; Barrett, 1979).